Trader Joe’s yummy new KOREAN YANGNYEOM SAUCE

 Ingredients include soy sauce, pear puree, onion, garlic, apple puree, sugar, cornstarch, guar gum, soy protein, rice flour, wheat gluten and soybean oil

 So how close is this to actual beef Bulgogi?
-First off I should state I’m and omnivore, not Vegan.
+First off I should state I’m an omnivore, not Vegan.
 I adore real Bulgogi especially in a smoky Korean BBQ restaurant using old school charcoal.
+Now that is Da Bomb (so tasty but smells up your clothes!)
 These Beefless Strips don’t compare but THEY ARE pretty good and do slightly resemble beef though they won’t fool an omnivore that they’re beef.
-However frankly my Korean wife ate my Stir Fry dish and until I told here this was Vegan and not real beef she she didn’t know at first.
+However, my Korean wife ate my Stir Fry dish and until I told here this was Vegan and not real beef she didn’t know at first.
+I almost fooled her.
 What they got right here, is the chewy texture, which is good, it’s a little “beefy and chewy”.
 But I totally recommend you fix them up as mentioned above and cook them into something tasty, where they are an ingredient and not just the star of the show.
 A package was $3.49.
 (Yikes. they went up since I wrote this; now 4.29?)
 If real beef, at least 10 or 12 bucks I would guess.

 Note: While this is Vegan it is NOT Gluten Free as it contains Wheat Gluten.
 In fact Gluten is what gives this the nice, chewy texture.
 Buddhist have been using Wheat Gluten to make Vegetarian Mock Meat for a thousand years.
 This is what “Seitan” is.